 Metrics in the report

-If you have the Editor or Administrator role, you can add and remove metrics in the report.
+The report includes the following metrics.
+If you are an Editor or Administrator, you can add or remove metrics in the report.

 Metric | What it is | How it's populated |